-In the early 20th century, the head of the family’s 4th generation, Mr Sadek A. Ghraoui was a pioneer in introducing Syrian crafts to the international community.
-He represented the Syrian merchant and business communities in neighbouring Levant countries and all over the world.
+In the early 20th century, the head of the family’s 4th generation, Mr. Sadek A. Ghraoui, was a pioneer in introducing Syrian crafts to the international community.
+He represented the Syrian merchant and business communities in Levant countries and all over the world.

-Sadek Ghraoui was one of the five main founder of the fruit and vegetables canning company “Companie National des Conserves“, which was the very first public shareholding and the largest company in Syria at that time.
-It employed over 1000 employees and its products were reaching well into Europe and America, and participated at international exhibitions and fairs where Ghraoui products were recompensed several time from Paris to New York with awards certificates of excellence and gold medals in recognition of its quality.
+Sadek Ghraoui was one of the five main founders of the fruit and vegetables canning company ‘Companie National des Conserves’, which was the very first public shareholding company, and also the largest company, in Syria at that time.
+It employed over 1000 employees, its products were known across Europe and America and it participated in international fairs where Ghraoui products received numerous accolades and awards, including gold medals, from Paris to New York acknowledging their dedication to quality and excellence.

 Sadek Ghraoui during a visit to a chocolate factory in France, 1931

-In addition of being the founder of several big companies – among it the National Sugar Company in Homs and a cement company in Damascus – Sadek Ghraoui was also engaged with different commercial activities: “importing and distributing food products” lead him into new adventures.
+In addition to founding several other big companies – among them the National Sugar Company in Homs and a cement company in Damascus – Sadek Ghraoui engaged in various commercial activities: the importing and distribution of food products led him to new adventures.

-After a visit to France in 1931, Sadek Ghraoui was convinced of present chocolate, this new product to the Middle East people, as they were used only to Arabic sweets and chocolate was a new taste and discovery.
-They needed temptation, so a sterling silver scissors or a golden letter cutter were offered in every chocolate box to tempt people to buy this new delicatessen.
+After a visit to France in 1931, Sadek Ghraoui decided to introduce quality chocolate to consumers in the Middle East; to people used to traditional Arabic confectioneries, artisan chocolate was a new delicacy and a culinary discovery.
+At first, chocolate in and of itself was not alluring enough, so sterling silver scissors or a golden letter cutter were included in every chocolate box to tempt people into buying this novelty.

-At the beginning, Ghraoui Chocolate was manufactured trough importing chocolate in blocks from Cacao Barry in France or Lesme in England.
-At that time, the most popular Ghraoui chocolate product was milk chocolate with almonds, which was introduced to the local market in fancy, thin wooden boxes imported from Lourié & Co., Austria.
+In the beginning, Ghraoui chocolates were made from the imported, excellent quality blocks of French Cacao Barry and the English Lesme cocoa.
+At the time, the most popular Ghraoui product was the milk chocolate with almonds, which was sold in fancy, thin wooden boxes imported from Austria.

 Sadek Ghraoui (third from the left) wearing the fez at the International Colonial Fair of Paris in 1937

-Damascene people started to buy and appreciate this new delicatessen.
-Shortly after, chocolate become a much appreciated gift in the Levant region.
-Once the demand for this new product increased, Mr. Ghraoui brought in a French manager who stayed in Damascus for 12 years.
-The aim of inviting this expatriate to Damascus was to match Ghraoui’s chocolate with the distinction of Ghraoui’s other products that had maintained an excellent reputation since the early 19th century, such as candied fruits.
+Damascene people began to buy and appreciate this new delicacy more and more; before long, quality chocolate became a much appreciated gift in the Levant region.
+Once the demand for this new product increased, Mr. Ghraoui brought in a French chocolate expert who spent 12 years in Damascus.
+His most important role was to match the quality of Ghraoui’s chocolates with the exceptional quality of Ghraoui’s other products, such as its candied fruits, which maintained a superb reputation since the early 19th century.

-Mr. Ogisse played a very important role in training the Damascene chocolatiers on the art of manufacturing superior quality chocolate from cocoa.
+Mr. Ogisse played a very important role in training the Damascene chocolate makers in the art of manufacturing superior quality chocolate from cocoa.

-In the 1930s and 1940s, Ghraoui products were sold in London in Fortnum & Mason, Selfridges, and Harrods.
-They even gained the title of Purveyor to H.M. the Queen of England through its presence in the Army & Navy Store in London.
+During the 1930s and 1940s, Ghraoui products were sold in London emporiums such as Fortnum Mason, Selfridges and Harrods.
+Through the Army & Navy Store in London they even gained the title of Purveyor to Her Majesty, the Queen of England.
 In Paris, Ghraoui products were sold in Fauchon and Hediard.